 The Design Partnership takes place during the second semester.
 Students partner with real clients for real projects for the entire semester.
 Students learn how to design for, present and interact with various client types across the Exhibition & Experience Design Industry.
 Projects and sponsoring companies are chosen for diversity and breadth giving students real world experiences working with a variety of clients and projects.
-Students leave the second semester with professional design documentation for least three real world projects.
+Students conclude the second semester with professional design documentation for least three real world projects!

 Past Design Partnership Projects have included:

 The Smithsonian Museum of the American Indian opened its design division to the students of Exhibition & Experience Design for a major exhibition project.
 The design of the institution’s changing gallery space located at the NYC Customs House, had students researching, developing, curating and designing exhibitions related to the ocean and river-based native and First Nations cultures.
 This untapped area of content had students examining how to bring these cultures—spanning the entirety of the Western hemisphere to audiences that at present might be unaware of aboriginal histories and their presence in the contemporary world.

 Each student designed an experience for haunted house in the Six Flags theme park in Dallas, TX.
 The experience takes place in Gotham City home to the Marvel comic Batman & Robin.
 The students were able to interpret the comic series and either bring it into the future or focus on the historic comic venue as a backdrop for the location.
 The project was an ideal one to try out some new VR technology and combine it with hands on interactive visitor experiences.
 Many of the students used the very memorable character actors (Poison Ivy, Two Face, The Penguin) in scripting their visitor experience and design solutions.
 The students worked directly with the designers and project managers from Exploring Inc.